mhiramat/mincs/README.md

 * -r or --rootdir *DIR*|*UUID*|*NAME*
        Set DIR for original root directory

+* -b or --bind *HOSTPATH*:*PATH*
+       Bind HOSTPATH to PATH inside container.
+       The PATH must be an absolute path.

 * -X or --X11
        Export local X11 unix socket